 5. Restart Modem or Router

-A modem or router that isn’t properly functioning can also be the cause as to why a DNS server isn’t responding and connection is failing.
+A modem or router that isn’t properly functioning can also be the cause of why a DNS server isn’t responding and the connection is failing.

 Therefore, consider restarting your modem or router to clear the cache, potentially fixing the DNS servers problem.